-Problems Loading Kexts on macOS 10.14.5
+Problems Loading Kexts on macOS 10.14.5 Beta 2

 Tunnelblick may try to load a kext to control the VPN tunnel.

 The "dev-type tun" option causes OpenVPN to use a "tun" device, which requires a kext to be loaded.
-If a "dev-type tun" option is not present, OpenVPN will use the "utun" device which is built into macOS 10.6.8 and higher and does not require a kext to be loaded.
+If a "dev-type tun" option is not present and a "dev tun" option is present, OpenVPN will use the "utun" device which is built into macOS and does not require a kext to be loaded.

-If you see the following on macOS 10.14.5 Beta 2 and higher:
+If you see the following on macOS 10.14.5 Beta 2 when using Tunnelblick 3.7.9beta05:

 Tunnelblick was not able to load a device driver (kext) that is needed to connect...

 You may have encountered a new macOS restriction on loading kexts which affects only Tunnelblick 3.7.9beta05 on that particular beta version of macOS.
 All other versions of Tunnelblick should work fine on that beta version of macOS, including other beta versions of Tunnelblick.